-Allows you to use native OS on Serial ATA and Parallel ATA ports.
+Allows you to use OS supporting native mode on Serial ATA and Parallel ATA ports.
 It is recommend that you do not change the default setting for better OS compatibility.
 In this setting, you may use legacy OS on the Parallel ATA ports only if you do not install any Serial ATA device.

 The P-ATA+S-ATA and P-ATA options are for advanced users only.
 If you set to any of these options and encountered problems, revert to the default setting S-ATA.
-Configuration options: [P-ATA+S-ATA] [S-ATA] [P-ATA]
+Configuration options: [S-ATA+P-ATA] [S-ATA] [P-ATA]

-Combined Mode Option [Primary P-ATA +S-ATA]

-Allows you to choose the IDE ports to be used.
-Configuration options: [Primary P-ATA +S-ATA] [S-ATA] [P-ATA]
+Combined Mode Option [Primary P-ATA +S-ATA] Allows you to choose the IDE ports to be used.
+Configuration options: [Primary P-ATA +S-ATA] [S-ATA only] [P-ATA only]

-The S-ATA and P-ATA options are for advanced users only.
+The [S-ATA only] and [P-ATA only] options are for advanced users only.
 If you set to any of these options and encounter problems, revert to the default setting [Primary P-ATA+S-ATA].
-Configuration options: [S-ATA] [P-ATA] [Primary P-ATA+S-ATA]